• Contact us

 The incredible versatility and resilience of Carbon 60 has led some to suggest that C60 may have played an important role in the creation of the universe as we know it, potentially serving as the starting point for planets and perhaps even life itself.

-How is Carbon 60 made?
+How is C60 made?

-The carbon 60 manufactured by Kroto, Curl and Smalley was created using a laser beam to vaporise carbon, which was then passed through a stream of high-density helium gas.
 The carbon was then cooled and ionised to create clusters of carbon clusters, including carbon 60 molecules.
 However, it is difficult to make useful amounts of C60 using this approach.

-These days, most carbon 60 is manufactured in the laboratory, using an electric arc between two carbon electrodes to create a soot from which the carbon 60 fullerene molecules can be extracted.
-Tweaking the soot-creating conditions also allows carbon nanotubes to be created instead of C60 buckyballs.
+These days, most carbon 60 is manufactured in the laboratory, using an electric arc between two carbon electrodes to create a charcoal-like soot from which the carbon 60 fullerene molecules can be extracted.

-The soot created by this process is treated with organic solvents, and passed through special extraction laboratory equipment to extract the Carbon 60, along with other fullerenes.
-This is a difficult process, as C60 does not readily dissolve in many solvents.
+The soot created by this process is treated with organic solvents and passed through special extraction laboratory equipment to extract the Carbon 60, along with other fullerenes.

 The extracted Carbon 60 can be separated and purified further using chromatography, after which the solvents are fully evaporated to produce C60 powders that are as pure as 99.9% and higher.